josefs/meta-paper/paper.md

 include [@reid1999prototyping; @hudak1997domain; @bjesse1998lava;@mainland2010nikola;@svensson2011obsidian;@axelsson2011design].

-The approach of combining deep and shallow embeddings is explained in [@svenningsson12:DeepShallow] but has been used previously in languages such as Feldspar [@axelsson2011design].
+The approach of combining deep and shallow embeddings is explained in [@svenningsson12:DeepShallow] and has been used previously in languages such as Feldspar [@axelsson2011design].

 One particular feature of the methodology presented in this paper is